 “For us, the real highlight was cycling around the beautiful countryside of Mendoza going from one bodega to another and sampling the delicous wines…”

 If you're heading to Mendoza in February/March, be sure to check out the “Vendimia” grape harvesting festival.
 The city also has a gay festival alongside the Vendimia, which is one of the largest LGBTQ events in Argentina after Buenos Aires Pride.
-Check out Mendoza Tourism's Facebook page for the latest information about it.

 There are a variety of different accommodation options in and around Mendoza, with most places being friendly and relaxed towards gay travellers.
 Atfer spending 2 weeks in the wine region of Argentina, we've put together in this post our favourite gay hotels in Mendoza, which we found to be welcoming towards us as a gay couple and were clearly used to hosting LGBTQ travellers.